 To handle this risk, business continuity plans are developed, which include a sufficient set of procedures to adequately respond, from the moment in which the disaster is reported until return to normalcy.

-For this, the areas, internal departments, suppliers and services of each company of the Group are taken into account and must be updated and revised continuously to include possible significant changes.
+For this, the areas, internal departments, suppliers and services of the Company are taken into account and must be updated and revised continuously to include possible significant changes.

-Compliance risk
+Compliance risk: